otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/07-jsdoc-and-postman-documentation.md

 ![](<../resources (ignore)/img/07/postman-1.PNG>)

-When you save your response as an example, you will see the following.
+You will see the following when you save your response as an example.

 ![](<../resources (ignore)/img/07/postman-2.PNG>)